Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

 * If you have switched to Blazegraph, then you'll need to re-index the Fedora repository so that the new Blazegraph triplestore is used instead of the previously used Mulgara triplestore.

-  * **WARNING** - With Fedora repositories of 600K+ objects or more, **these indexing processes will take double-digit hours to days** depending on the complexity of the object relationships, ontology, etc.
+  * **WARNING** - With Fedora repositories of 600K+ objects or more, **these indexing processes will take double-digit hours to days** depending on the complexity of the object relationships, ontology, etc. when re-indexing on Staging or Production systems.

-  * When re-indexing in this manner, we recommend the use of the `screen` program which will allow an end-user to disengage from a long continuous bash session and terminal based command without breaking the process. (_optional and typically used more often in a `Staging` and/or `Production` environment_)
+  * When re-indexing in this manner, we recommend the use of the `screen` program which will allow an end-user to disengage from a long continuous bash session and terminal based command without breaking the process. (_optional and typically used more often in a Staging and/or Production environment_)

     * You may need to install `screen` on your ISLE host server.
 Skip this if using on a demo or local instance.
       * Ubuntu - `sudo apt-get install screen`